 - Treatments, medications, assistive devices/services currently prescribed or in use.

 - A description of the expected progression or stability of the impact of the disability over time.

 Flexibility in accepting documentation is important, however.
 Documentation may not be required of students with obvious disabilities.

 Temporary mental or physical impairments are covered by the ADA if the impairment substantially limits a major life activity over a substantial period of time.
-The issue of whether a temporary impairment is significant enough to be a disability will be resolved on a case-by-case basis, taking into consideration both the duration (or expected duration) of the impairment and the extent to which it actually limits a major life activity of the affected individual.
+The issue of whether a temporary impairment is significant enough to be a disability will be resolved on a case-by-case basis, taking into consideration both the duration (or expected duration) of the impairment and the extent to which it actually limits a major life activity of the effected individual.

 - Determine appropriate and reasonable accommodations and auxiliary aids.
 Specific services available to the student are determined based on the impact of the student's disability and the academic courses and activities in which the student is participating.